 What to do before you pack up the dorm?

-- Vacuum up carpets and roll them up.
+- Vacuum (Affiliate Link) up carpets and roll them up.
 So, to not destroy the carpet, get it out of the way beforehand.
 Remove it from the floor, roll it up, and stand it up so it is ready to go.

 - Purge items that you don't want to keep.
 Do not take it home to get rid of it.
 There isn't enough room in the car.